prefix-dev/rattler-build/docs/tutorials/python.md

   documentation: https://ipywidgets.readthedocs.io/en/latest/
 ```

-1. The `noarch: python` line tells rattler-build that this package is pure
+1. The `noarch: python` line tells `rattler-build` that this package is pure
-   Python and can be one-size-fits-all.
-Noarch packages can be installed on any
+   Python and can be one-size-fits-all. `noarch` packages can be installed on any
    platform without modification which is very handy.
 2. The `imports` section in the tests is used to check that the package is
    installed correctly and can be imported.